 Benefits of Subject Searching

-When using EBSCO databases for scholarly research, you can browse a list of subjects, people and places in a specific EBSCO database Thesaurus or browse Classifications, depending upon the databases that are enabled on the profile you are searching.
+When using an EBSCOhost database for scholarly research, you have the ability to browse a list of subjects, people and places by utilizing a Thesaurus or Classification authority.
+The availability of these classification authorities or thesauri depends upon the EBSCOhost database that you are employing for your research.

-Thesauri: A thesaurus is a reference work that arranges words by meaning (often by listing synonyms and antonyms, or by constructing a hierarchy of related terms).
+A thesaurus is a reference work that arranges words by meaning (often by listing synonyms and antonyms, or by constructing a hierarchy of related terms).
 Several EBSCOhost databases allow subject searching via a thesaurus; for example, the ERIC (Education Resources Information Center) database provides access to the ERIC Thesaurus, and the Communication & Mass Media Complete database has the Communications Thesaurus.
 PsycINFO has the APA Thesaurus of Psychological Index Terms.

-Classifications: A Classification authority will "arrange, group, code, and organize content in a systematic, logical, and helpful order," and will often "group related materials together... typically arranged in a hierarchical tree structure, moving from broad to narrow" (EBSCOhost).
+A classification authority will "arrange, group, code, and organize content in a systematic, logical, and helpful order," and will often "group related materials together... typically arranged in a hierarchical tree structure, moving from broad to narrow" (EBSCOhost).
 For example, the Atla Religions databases provide access to the Atla Subject Thesaurus and Atla Scripture Search to aid in locating articles referencing specific religious texts and chapters.

-Step One: Selecting a Database
+Step One: Selecting a Database and Finding the Subjects Tab

-If you do not see a Subjects tab option, it is because the selected database(s) is/are not associated with any thesauri or classification rules.
+If you do not see a Subjects tab, it is because the selected database is not associated with any thesauri or classification rules.

-Conduct a search by typing your keyword(s) in the "Search for terms in" box.
-Choose whether you'd like to see all thesaurus terms that begin with your chosen keyword or phrase OR if you'd like your results ranked by relevancy.
-Click the magnifying glass to conduct the search and browse the results.
+Choose whether you'd like to see all terms that begin with your chosen keyword or phrase OR if you'd like your results ranked by relevancy.
+Click the magnifying glass to conduct your subject terms search and browse the results.

 Terms in the results list will be accompanied by check boxes to the left-hand side.
 Some terms may also have a check box in the "Explode" column; clicking an Explode box for a term will automatically select a group of terms that are associated with/are subcategories of that overarching term.